 *the weight of the arms hangs off the upper outside edge of the shoulder blades (shoulder joint).
 Half of that weight is transmitted to the spinal column in back via the Rhomboids and Trapezius.
 If Rhomboids and Trapezius are weak the weight is borne by Levator Scapula and Upper Trapezius (Darn Uncomfortable!).
 The rest of arm weight is transmitted via the anterior (front) shoulder girdle joints and rib cage to the spinal column (acromion process of shoulder blade—›collar bone—›sternum—›costal cartilages—›ribs—›thoracic vertebra).

 Methods for re–orienting/re-stabilizing the shoulder blades: for those with neck spasm, pain and inflammation that worsens with arm use, re-stabilizing the shoulder blades is difficult.
 The usual therapeutic exercises for shoulders, such as seated rows and pull downs that use the arms in pulling or lifting weights, can be painful unless there's already some degree of shoulder blade stabilization.
 Otherwise, spasm and pain prevents the effort from going into strengthening the rhomboids, and middle and lower traps, instead of the over-worked default muscles—the upper traps and levator scapula.
 I wasn't able to activate the correct muscles during my 4 plus courses of Physical Therapy for neck and shoulders.
 I knew the effort was supposed to be coming from the shoulder blades area and not the arms, but that was next to impossible when one's back and shoulder blades are like an unknown territory.
 Without a good way to see what should be activated, there is lack of innate body feel for what is really going on back there.
 It was much later that I discovered that it was possible to learn to contract and strengthen the muscles that control shoulder blade movements without using the arms, but mirrors were needed for visual feedback.
 And thus the "Fix the Shoulder Blades" exercise is done with a swivel mirror and another larger mirror to provide visual feedback.
 (Turns out that many of these muscles are only innervated with motor nerves, not sensory nerves, so controlling the shoulder blades would be tough for a lot of people.)
 Eventually when the problem of neck spasm with arm use is minimized, the usual therapeutic exercises are better tolerated and useful for further strengthening.
 See...
 Fix The Shoulder Blades Exercise.
-Also see the following video: Front/Lateral Raises, which shows the effect of poor scapular control on tension in the upper shoulder/back area and neck during front and lateral raises with light weights.

 "Fix the Shoulder Blades" reduces the excessive kyphotic curve of the upper back (but only if it is still flexible) and strengthens the upper back extensors, probably through activation of the middle and lower parts of the trapezius, which "reinforce the upper back extensors and help to hold the shoulders back."
 (Kendall)